Updated: Jan 23

 A few days ago, I had a lovely follower of mine drop me an email asking what I do to overcome the distance.
-While reading her email I realized oh shit… Of the almost ten months I’ve been writing this blog never once have I made a post about one of the most important topics of a long distance relationship…the distance itself.
+While reading her email I realized that of the ten months I’ve been writing this blog never once have I made a post about one of the most important topics of a long-distance relationship…the distance itself.

-2. Instead of feeling sad over the distance, celebrate the love.
+5. Instead of feeling sad over the distance, celebrate the love

 It’s easy to look at the bleak side of things and feel sad over them.
 Challenge yourself to look at the positives.
 You are sad about the distance… because you have someone so amazing to love and miss, who loves you too and who is doing one of the most honorable things a person can do; serving this country.
 Celebrate that!
 You have found love which is something a lot of people cannot say.
 And not only that but you have found love in someone you can be proud of and show off.
 And how cool is that?!?!

 Spend time to let your SO (and the rest of the world) know that!
 Make them adorable care packages, send them lots of cards, post on Facebook, get involved in military milso groups, literally anything you can do to focus on the positives of the relationship.
 Instead of having them wake up to a bunch of depressing “I’m not sure I can do this, I miss you too much, etc.” text have them wake up to a list of all the reasons you love them.
 Focus on everything that makes the distance WORTH it.
 Be a source of positivity and positive things will come your way.